ashukla2019/System_design/HLD/10_Deployment/AWS/ssm_communication.md

 │
 └── Logging & Output
     → Execution results returned to Systems Manager
-    → Logs stored in CloudWatch Logs or S3 (optional)
+    → Logs can be stored in CloudWatch Logs or Amazon S3